KFL2155/Google-Certification-Case-Study/README.md

 ![ACTIVITY](1.PNG)

 Lastly, I wanted to also track data regarding sleep.
 Sleep is a fundamental aspect of a healthy lifestyle.
-The [MAYO Clinic](https://www.mayoclinic.org/healthy-lifestyle/adult-health/expert-answers/how-many-hours-of-sleep-are-enough/faq-20057898) suggests at adults should engage in at elast 7 hours of deep sleep to prevent serious issues such as stress, weight gain, depression, and heart disease.
+The [MAYO Clinic](https://www.mayoclinic.org/healthy-lifestyle/adult-health/expert-answers/how-many-hours-of-sleep-are-enough/faq-20057898) suggests at adults should engage in at least 7 hours of deep sleep to prevent serious issues such as stress, weight gain, depression, and heart disease.

 ![SLEEP](2.PNG)